mcsimw/genesis-nix/README.md

   - Real-time kit (rtkit) is enabled when PipeWire is used for audio.

 - **Services**:
   - Disk trimming (`fstrim`) is enabled for maintaining SSD performance.
+This will trim whatever ( filesystem && drive type ) it support, no reason not to keep enabled.
+Drives using filesystems like zfs will not utilize this feature ( they have their own implementation), but for example the vfat esp partiition actually utilizes it.
   - PulseAudio is forcibly disabled in favor of alternative audio systems like PipeWire.
   - EarlyOOM is enabled to gracefully handle out-of-memory situations.
   - UDisks2 is enabled for disk management.